 Milk Carton Bird Feeders – Repurpose milk jugs by making them into bird feeders.
 Just cut a hole on one side, paint the milk carton, and fill it with birdseed.
 Your preschooler will love watching the birds come to the house to feed.
 Get some ideas here.

 Paper Cutting – Don’t throw away that scrap paper!
 Give it to your preschooler to practice scissor cutting.
 Help your preschooler cut safely: thumb up, elbow in, scissors pointing away from the body.
-The cut scraps of paper can be made into a collage by gluing them to a piece of construction paper.
+The cut scraps of paper can be made into an earth day craft or collage by gluing them to a piece of construction paper.

 Water Bottle Bowling – Save those old water bottles and fill them back up.
 Then use them to create your own bowling game.
 Start at a distance of five feet and have your preschooler roll a ball to knock down the bottles.